-The School of Social Work (SSW) requires all Master of Social Work (MSW) students entering in Fall 2015 to obtain a personal laptop computer.
+The School of Social Work (SSW) requires all Master of Social Work (MSW) students to obtain a personal laptop computer.
 Laptops are used in some classes, in group projects outside of class, and can serve your other information processing needs.
 The SSW utilizes virtual lab technology that all students can access anytime, anywhere, making a laptop essential.